hastexo/hastexo-xblock/README.md

   the lab environment in the background.
 Default is `False`.

 * `enable_fullscreen`: An option to allow learners to launch a lab in fullsceen mode, in a separate browser window.
-Overrides the globally defined setting.
+If used, overrides the globally defined setting.
-  Default is `False`.
+  Options are "true", "false" and "inherit".
+Default is "inherit" (to use global value).

 * `progress_check_label`: Set a label for the progress check button.
   For example: `Submit Answer` or `Check Progress` (Default).